gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 - many library functions are not thread safe
 - lack of robustness
     - if one thread crashes, whole app crashes

+#### POSIX
+- portable operating system interface
+- provides system calls for using threads or processes
+- has real time extensions

 #### Question
 - do we benefit from using a multi-threaded process when t runs on a uniprocessor system?